chyjuls/IBM-DATA-SCIENCE/README.md

 1. Data Cleaning
 2. Data Analysis
-3.Data Visualization
+3. Data Visualization
-4.Machine Learning
+4. Machine Learning
-5.Predictive Modeling
+5. Predictive Modeling
 and more...

 ## Tools & Languages Used